KoustubhPhalak/koustubhphalak.github.io/_pages/about.md

 PhD at Penn State
 -----
-My name is Koustubh Phalak, and I am a fourth year PhD student at Pennsylvania State University in the Computer Science & Engineering (CSE) Department.
+My name is Koustubh Phalak, and I am a fifth year PhD student at Pennsylvania State University in the Computer Science & Engineering (CSE) Department.
 I started my PhD in 2020, and it started with a rather interesting experience.
 My first year was completely remote from India, owing to the Covid-19 pandemic, and I came here at Penn State in my second year.
-Since then, I have been working as usual (sometimes wearing masks and gloves, sometimes working from home 😉).
+Since then, I have been working as usual.
 My area of research is Quantum Computing, and I have worked on sub-domains such as quantum security, quantum machine learning, quantum chemistry, and drug discovery.
 For more details, you can have a look at my Publications page! 😄

 My research advisor is Dr. Swaroop Ghosh ([Personal Page](https://www.eecs.psu.edu/departments/directory-detail-g.aspx?q=szg212)).
 He is one of the most hardworking people I have ever met, which in turn motivates me to work harder and give my best! 😊